Synonym(s)

 Systemic manifestations:

-- Severe disorder of the AZ with fever, weight loss and/or night sweats.
+- Severe AZ disturbance with fever, weight loss, and/or night sweats.

-- Gastrointestinal symptoms (50%): gastrointestinal ulcerations with colic (infestation of the mesenteric vessels).
+- Gastrointestinal symptoms (50%): Gastrointestinal ulcerations with colic (involvement of mesenteric vessels).

 - Orchitis with testicular pain.

-- skin manifestation occurring in the context of (primary) systemic PAN with subcutaneous papules or nodules palpable along the course of the arteries.
+- Skin manifestations occurring in the setting of (primary) systemic PAN with subcutaneous papules or nodules palpable along the course of the artery.

 - Livedo racemosa (leading symptom!)